Red Light Research 2026

 Delivery method changes the question

-Dose is not just a number
+Dose isn't just a number

 The equivalence discussion often intersects with dosing frameworks.
 You may see fluence (energy delivered per area, often written as J/cm²) and irradiance (power delivered per area, often written as mW/cm²).
 GembaRed also discusses the idea that different wavelengths carry different photon energy, and that dosing may need adjustment when comparing wavelengths.
 How Wavelength Affects Dosing for Red Light Therapy (GembaRed) .
-For a more formal PBM framing that includes dosimetry principles and the idea of a biphasic response (where more is not always better), this open full text review is also useful: PBM dosimetry and biphasic response overview (Chung et al., 2012) .
+For a more formal PBM framing that includes dosimetry principles and the idea of a biphasic response (where more isn't always better), this open full-text review is also useful: PBM dosimetry and biphasic response overview (Chung et al., 2012) .

 Why choice is the practical solution